 Finding a Mom Date

 I’ve written on my personal blog about how Meet-up groups have really been a life-saver for me.
 If you haven’t heard of Meet-up before it is basically an online hosting site where thousands of groups post about local group events that they are planning or attending together.
-I joined The New Orleans Hip Mamas and Papas and then the Metairie Moms.
+I joined the Metairie Moms and one other group.
 I am happy to say that I have met literally dozens of amazing Moms.
 Meet-up is like virtually checking the classified ads for friends.
 No one posts a classified ad if they don’t want a date, and generally speaking no one would join a meet-up group if they didn’t want to make friends.
-One of my greatest friend making successes is when I stepped far outside of my comfort zone and emailed a member of the Hip Mamas and Papas that I had never met.
+One of my greatest friend making successes is when I stepped far outside of my comfort zone and emailed a member of one of the groups that I had never met.
 We decided to meet for lunch and discovered that lo-and-behold while we are very different we also have a TON in common.
 We had both just relocated to NOLA, our husbands were starting the same fellowship program, and our sons were only a month apart in age.
 We have now had many play dates, enjoyed girls’ nights out, visited pumpkin patches, taken a forced hurrication, commiserated over childhood illnesses, toasted over brunch and cooked our families Thanksgiving dinners together.
 Pushing myself to email and meet a stranger has resulted in a wonderful friendship that I couldn’t be more thankful for.
 Other local opportunities for possible friendships that I tried out were Baby Bootie Camp and The Parenting Center.

 I often find myself prepping for a date with a new girlfriend much like I would have for my dates in high school.
 I hem and haw over outfits, choose one, and then I obsess a little more.
 I dab a bit of concealer on my blemishes (yes, I am nearing thirty and still have this issue) and blow dry my hair.
 Every time I go out with some new mom friends, though, I realize that the makeup, the hair, and the outfit…they were honestly just for me.
 The funny thing is that the friends that I truly want to make, they won’t notice my mom-o-flauge.
 Instead, the conversation will be so much fun it just won’t matter.